Carlj0666/synths_accumulate/notes.md

 * Logged in as message in layout?
 * Delete Synth doesn't work
 *Must be logged in to create a tech
+* Mst be logged in to create synth

 # DONE
 Login